symbol/symbol-docs/source/guides/multisig/creating-a-multisig-account.rst

 4. Sign the **AggregateTransaction** using the private key of the future multisig account.

-.. note:: To make the transaction only valid for your network, you will need to pass the first block generation hash.
-Open ``nodeUrl + '/block/1'`` in a new browser tab and copy the ``meta.generationHash`` value.
+.. note:: To make the transaction only valid for your network, you will need to pass the first network generation hash.
+Open ``nodeUrl + '/node/info'`` in a new browser tab and copy the ``meta.networkGenerationHash`` value.

 .. example-code::